-You may have seen one of these crazed contests on YouTube or at a fair where people "compete" to eat as many hot peppers as possible.
+You may have seen one of those crazed contests on YouTube or at a fair where people "compete" to eat as many hot peppers as possible.
 For instance, in May 2017, a competitive eater who goes by the name LA Beast set a Guinness World Record for eating the most ghost peppers in two minutes — 13.
 Ghost peppers, for those of you that don't know, are some of the hottest in the world and rate 1 million per pepper on the Scoville heat scale (a scientific measure of how hot a pepper is).
-To put things in perspective, that's at least 100 times hotter than a jalapeño, which ranks anywhere between about 2,500 and 10,000 Scoville units.
+To put things in perspective, that's at least 100 times hotter than a jalapeño, which ranks anywhere between about 2,500 and 8,000 Scoville units.

 Which brings us to these questions: Why this pursuit of developing hotter and hotter peppers?
 And who is eating them?

 For answers, it makes sense to go to the man responsible for developing both Pepper X and The Smokin' Ed Carolina Reaper (that's a trademarked name, by the way): Ed Currie.
 He goes by Smokin' Ed, and he describes himself as owner, president, mad scientist and chef at PuckerButt Pepper Company in South Carolina.

 "For the general public, [hot sauce] is a condiment," Currie said, when we spoke to him in 2018.
 "People start with sauces like Tabasco, and they are good sauces, but they aren't really hot.
 People develop a tolerance for them, and they want something more."